Dargones/import_prediction/README.md

 The raw data can be downloaded from BigQuery via GCS as a set of .json files each of which will contain millions of lines of Java code.
-This code can be parsed by running Parser.java (located in java/src) passing the directory with the .json files as a single argument.
-You will need [JavaParser](https://javaparser.org/) to run this code.
+This code can be parsed by running Parser.java (located in java/src) passing the name of one .json file as the first argument and the name of the output file as a second argument.
+You will need
+[JavaParser](https://javaparser.org/) to run this code.

 Next, the data goes through a series of preprocessing steps.
 To replicate them,